Getting started

 Column parameters

-• _type: Specifies the type of the column, will be used to convert between Python and Postgres.
+_type: Specifies the type of the column, will be used to convert between Python and Postgres.
 This also generates the type annotation for an instance of your model.
-For a list of supported types, see the asyncpg docs.
+For a list of supported types, see the asyncpg docs.name: Specifies the name of the column.
+This (currently) has to match the name of the fieldĀ on the class as well.pk: Specifies whether this is the primary key.
+This is used for theupdate_oneconvenience function.autogen: Specifies whether Postgres will automatically generate/update the value of this field, e.g.SERIALfor ids orDEFAULT CURRENT_TIMESTAMPforcreated_atorupdated_attype fields.

 Basic queries